aksp89/django-azure-template/README.rst

 Commit and Deploy
 =================

-You should commit your code using git, include the site-packages directory.
+Commit your code include the site-packages directory. and setup the deploy in Windows Azure with any VCS, then you should see your Django project running in a few minutes.